 - Maintain tools, trucks, and heavy equipment to prevent breakdowns and delays

-- Shop around for the most cost-effective materials’ disposal
+- Shop around for the disposal of the most cost-effective materials

 |“This professional is typically responsible for the logistics of each construction job by managing the materials and equipment used on a job site.”|

-A Construction Logistics Manager Can Improve the Supply Chain and On-site Management
+A Construction Logistics Manager’s Efficiency Can Improve the Supply Chain And On-site Management

 A construction logistics manager can improve the supply chain in more than one way, including: